Gallawander/Coursera_ExData_Plotting2/README.md

        y = expression("total emissions of PM" [2.5]* " in tons"))
 ```

 **Plot 6 shows that total PM[2.5] emissions from motor vehicles in Baltimore city rapidly decreased even as early as 2002 and the decline continued until 2008.
-On the other hand total PM[2.5] emissions from motor vehicles in Los Angeles increased first but decline was apparent in 2008.**
+On the other hand total PM[2.5] emissions from motor vehicles in Los Angeles increased first but decline compared to previous year was apparent in 2008.**

 ![plot6](plot6.png)